This is some text inside of a div block.

 Key takeaways

-• Fine motor skills, involving small muscle movements, are essential for precise tasks and are developed through key milestones beginning at birth (Cleaveland Clinic).
+• Fine motor skills, involving small muscle movements, are essential for precise tasks and are developed through key milestones beginning at birth (Cleveland Clinic).

-• Gross motor skills, facilitated by larger muscle groups, are crucial for overall physical activities and development, with significant milestones occurring by age four (Cleaveland Clinic).
+• Gross motor skills, facilitated by larger muscle groups, are crucial for overall physical activities and development, with significant milestones occurring by age four (Cleveland Clinic).

 • Occupational therapists at Coral Care can tailor interventions to address motor skill difficulties, while parents can support their child’s development through engaging home activities.